techbrett/OfficeDocs-SkypeForBusiness/Teams/rooms/digital-signage.md

   - Set default signage source and settings for the tenant.

 - Digital signage *room* management permission
-  - Enable and disable digital signage for a room.
+  - Enable, disable, and reset digital signage for a room.
   - Select an existing signage source from the list of sources that has been added to the tenant for a room.
   - Modify signage settings for a room.